lecaros/StackMob_Android/README.md

 });
 ```

 Note that you only should register a push notification token if you have a valid StackMob username.

-In the end, your C2DM registration code should look similar to the code in [this tutorial](http://www.vogella.de/articles/AndroidCloudToDeviceMessaging/article.html).
+Follow [these instructions](https://www.stackmob.com/platform/stackmob/help/topics/Getting-Started-with-Android-Push) to learn how to get a registration ID.

 # Contributing
 We encourage contributions to the StackMob SDK.
 To do so, fork this repository, make your changes and submit a pull request with your changes.